-- “My thighs have some of the largest muscles in my body, and they provide stability.”
+“My thighs have some of the largest muscles in my body, and they provide stability.”

-- “My husband loves my body, and I will try to love my body too”
+“My husband loves my body, and I will try to love my body too”

 “God made me in His image, and He loves me just the way I am.”

 The hardest thing about fighting negative beliefs is that you believe them.
 Finding someone outside of yourself can be crucial to help discern what is true and what is faulty thinking.
 Look for some good accountability and encouragement partners who can speak truth to you when your thoughts are getting the best of you.
 Sometimes bouncing reality off of a trusted friend, mentor, family member, or counselor is a very healing thing.
 For believers, Scripture is paramount in fighting negative thoughts.
 God’s word is our ultimate source of truth.
 Find verses that speak to what you are struggling with, and write them down in places where you will see them frequently.

 Spiritually, our thoughts are a real battle ground.
-2 Corinthians 10:5 tells us to take every thought captive to obey Christ.
+Second Corinthians 10:5 tells us to take every thought captive to obey Christ.
 The enemy would like nothing more than for us to believe and obey the ANTs, because he is the father of lies.
 Let’s get ready to do battle and choose to believe what is true.

 Next: Spend the next few days examining your thought-life.
 What are the ANTs that show up frequently?
-Find scripture verses that you can quote back to those thoughts when they come.
+Find Scripture verses that you can quote back to those thoughts when they come.
 Make 3×5 cards of these verses that you can carry with you or put in the dashboard of your car as a reminder.
 Get creative!